The Best Electric Toothbrush

-While the Sonicare 2 includes the 2-minute timer and rechargeable battery, it does not have the 30-second pacing timer.
+While the Sonicare 2 includes the two-minute timer and rechargeable battery, it does not have the 30-second pacing timer.
 As we said before, the pacing timer isn’t absolutely necessary, especially for people who prefer to move the brush randomly around their mouth.

 The replacement brush heads for the 2 Series are slightly more expensive at $27 for three ($9 each), while the Oral-B’s replacement heads can be as cheap as $5-$6 each, making the Oral-B’s expenses a little lower in the long run.
 Per our testing, Sonicare brush heads are interchangeable, and all the Sonicare brushes we tested were able to accommodate each other’s heads.
 Sonicare does not make this explicit anywhere in its product materials.
 Most of Sonicare’s brush heads are oblong with soft bristles and lack options for additional structural elements, like rubber flaps or “polishing cups”, so you get fewer options than you do with Oral-B.